 Medigap plan G. Seniors in Georgia on a fixed income will save money when they choose Medigap plan G. Medigap plan G has all the benefits of Medicare supplement plan F except for one thing.

-Medigap plan G does not pay your Medicare Part B deductible which is $140 for 2012.
-Many times the premium savings when you choose Medigap plan G is enough to more than offset self insuring the deductible.
+When you choose Medigap plan G you pay your Medicare Part B deductible, $147 for 2014.
+After your Part B deductible is satisfied, plan G is identical to the much pricier plan F. Almost always the premium savings when you choose Medigap plan G is enough to more than offset self insuring the deductible.

 Here is what Medicare supplement plan G covers.